What is a stair lift?

 Stairs with curves, landings and turns

 For curved stairs, the railings need to be custom made to fit your stair.
 This means longer delivery times, and quite a big price difference.
 A curved stair lift usually starts at around $10,000, and can increase depending on the complexity of the stair.
-Longer stairs and more curves and landings is a typical factor that will increase the price point.
+Longer stairs and more curves and landings are a typical factor that will increase the price point.

-Technical limitations and building codes is often a trigger cause as to why a stair lift can't be installed, but it's not the most important reason as to why you should consider other options:
+Technical limitations and building codes are often a trigger cause as to why a stair lift can't be installed, but it's not the most important reason as to why you should consider other options: